LP-Finance-Inc/lpfinance-solana-library/README.md

 ## **Basic usage**

-- **First Create a wallet using private key to perform Transaction and get details.Private key should be in bytes.**
+- **First Create a wallet using private key to perform Transaction and get details.**

 ```
 import { useWallet } from "@lpfinance/lpfinance-solana-sdk";